We take security seriously.

 Encryption

 The NextRequest application uses AES-256 encryption and encrypts all documents at rest.
 These documents can only be accessed through a valid token which expires.
-Additionally all data is encrypted at rest and in transit.
+Additionally, all data is encrypted at rest and in transit.

 Codebase

-The NextRequest codebase is built on the latest version of Ruby and Ruby on Rails, one of the most common and well documented modern web development languages and frameworks.
-Ruby and Ruby on Rails provide robust internal tools to mitigate common attack patterns such as SQL injection and cross site scripting (XSS).
+The NextRequest codebase is built on the latest version of Ruby and Ruby on Rails, one of the most common and well-documented modern web development languages and frameworks.
+Ruby and Ruby on Rails provide robust internal tools to mitigate common attack patterns such as SQL injection and cross-site scripting (XSS).
 NextRequest follows regular updates for security vulnerabilities and updates the codebase as appropriate.

-HTTPS & SSL
+HTTPS and SSL

 Monitoring

 NextRequest contains several layers of monitoring at the application level.
 NextRequest uses two services for monitoring performance and error tracking.
-Errors are logged within the application and NextRequest administrators are immediately notified when errors do occur.
+Errors are logged within the application, and NextRequest administrators are immediately notified when errors do occur.
 Standard application logs are collected daily and weekly.
 Individual user access is logged within the application and kept in application logs.

 System status reports are available 24/7 here.

-Auditing & Scanning
+Auditing and Scanning

 Our codebase and all dependencies are scanned for vulnerabilities every time we make changes.
-Additionally we perform weekly automated vulnerability scans of every part of our application which includes checks for SQL injection, XSS, and other common attack vectors.
+Additionally, we perform weekly automated vulnerability scans of every part of our application, which includes checks for SQL injection, XSS, and other common attack vectors.
 Logs are secured and archived for one year.

 PCI Payment Processing